NivlacSeugirdor/PhD/README.md

       2_8-1_U_e; 2_8-2_U_a; 2_8-2_U_b; 2_8-2_U_c; 2_8-2_U_d; 2_8-2_U_e; 2_8-3_U_a; 2_8-3_U_b; 2_8-3_U_c; 2_8-3_U_d;
       2_8-3_U_e; 2_8-4_U_a; 2_8-4_U_b; 2_8-4_U_c; 2_8-4_U_d; 2_8-4_U_e; 2_8-5_U_a; 2_8-5_U_b; 2_8-5_U_c; 2_8-5_U_d;
       2_8-5_U_e.
           .
-[2.1] Folder PCTBP-I: The obtained results with the PCTBP-I using:
+[2.1] Folder PCTBP-I: The obtained results with the PCTBP using:
                *  an objective function minimizing the travel cost and penalizing not adding the available cities to the route;
                *  "i" as a reference index to a city in the instance;